FedBoosting: Federated Learning with Gradient Protected Boosting for Text Recognition: Proposed Method

 \subsection{FedBoosting Framework}

-\ac{FedAvg}~\cite{mcmahan2017communication} produces a new model by averaging the gradients from local clients.
-However, on the \ac{Non-IID} data, the weights of local models may converge to different directions due to inconsistency of data distribution.
-Therefore, simple averaging scheme performs poorly, especially when strong bias and extreme outlier exist~\cite{zhao2018federated,li2019convergence,xu2022acceleration}.
-Therefore, we propose using boosting scheme, namely \ac{FedBoosting}, to adaptively merge local models according to the generalization performance on different local validation datasets.
-Meanwhile, in order to preserve data privacy, information exchanges among decentralized clients and server are prohibited.
-Hence, instead of exchanging data between clients, encrypted local models are exchanged via the centralized server and validated on each client independently.
-More details are shown in Figure~\ref{fig:FedBoost_illustration}.
+The \ac{FedAvg} method~\cite{mcmahan2017communication} generates a new model by averaging gradients from local clients.
+Nonetheless, with \ac{Non-IID} data, the weights of local models may converge in divergent directions due to disparities in data distribution.
+As a result, simple averaging schemes perform inadequately, particularly in the presence of strong bias and extreme outliers~\cite{zhao2018federated,li2019convergence,xu2022acceleration}.
+Consequently, we propose the use of a boosting scheme, specifically \ac{FedBoosting}, to adaptively combine local models based on their generalization performance on distinct local validation datasets.
+Simultaneously, to preserve data privacy, information exchange among decentralized clients and the server is restricted.
+Instead of sharing data between clients, encrypted local models are exchanged through a centralized server and validated independently on each client.
+Further details can be found in Figure~\ref{fig:FedBoost_illustration}.